How to make homemade strawberry iced tea. Cold and refreshing with only four ingredients this iced tea recipe is

-As with every recipe, I include the nutritional breakdown for you but I also like to expand on that a little bit more to explain exactly what these nutrients do for your body.
-I have to do it – it’s the nurse in me.
+As with every recipe, I include the nutritional breakdown for you, but I also like to expand on that a little more to explain exactly what these nutrients do for your body.

-- Strawberries: They are an excellent source of vitamin C and manganese, and also contain decent amounts of folate (B9) and potassium.
+- Strawberries: They are an excellent source of vitamin C and manganese and contain decent amounts of folate (B9) and potassium.

-Strawberries are very rich in antioxidants and plant compounds and may have benefits for heart health and blood sugar control.
+Strawberries are very rich in antioxidants and plant compounds and may benefit heart health and blood sugar control.

 - Lemons: Another excellent source of vitamin C, soluble fibers, and plant compounds, all of which can provide health benefits.